davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

 [1pt] Array(s) and strings are created using a constant size

-[3pt] Your program is multi-file, contains multiple well-defined functions.
-      A Makefile must be included with all and clean targets defined.

-[5pt] Your program handles multiple-word inputs
+[6pt] Your program handles multiple-word inputs

 [4pt] Your program updates counts and histogram appropriately

-[3pt] Your program prints a vertical (not horizontal) histogram
+[5pt] Your program prints a vertical (not horizontal) histogram

 [1pt] Basic error checking is handled, such as entering invalid menu options.